hwaseem04/Regex-Notes/README.md

 ---

 ### Conclusion
 _I hope you got a clear understanding of regex.
 These are not the exhaustive list, there are lot other functionalities available in it.
-Just get to playaround with it._
+Just get to playaround with it, by refering to [official documentation](https://docs.python.org/3/library/re.html "Regex")._

-_Regex is also widely used in Perl, PHP, JavaScript, Java and even in word searching engines in Microsoft word, excel etc._
+_Regex is also widely used in Perl, PHP, JavaScript, Java and even in searching engines used in Microsoft word, excel etc._

+For more examples refer my other codes in this repository
+* [IP_Address.py](/IP_Address.py) : To validate IP Address
+* [Convert_Time.py](/Convert_Time.py) : To Convert normal time to 24 hour time.
+* [Shrink_Youtube_URL.py](/Shrink_Youtube_URL.py) : To Shrink Youtube urls.
+* [count_occurence.py](/count_occurence.py) : To count occurence of word `um`.

 ___